Fatal Arrival – A Loners Tale Review

 Fatal Arrival - A Loners Tale Review

-The First Three Sins of A Loners Tale
+The First Three Sins of A Loner’s Tale

-Let’s start by discussing the first three sins of Fatal Arrival and their album, A Loners Tale.
+Let’s start by discussing the first three sins of Fatal Arrival and their album, A Loner’s Tale

 Fatal Arrival - A Loners Tale Review

-The Fourth Sin: Overall Discussion: A combination of dark atmosphere and eighties-influenced heavy metal.
+A combination of dark atmosphere and eighties-influenced heavy metal

 Once hitting that button, the opening piece, First Page, greets the listener with this haunting and spine-chilling (organ) instrumental intro, which has this King Diamond atmosphere.
 Following suit with the second piece, Stand Up and Fight UP and the remaining eight songs.

+Fatal Arrival devilmanship delights the listener with soaring, classic eighties heavy metal sound and vibe, mixing a range of influential legends like Judas Priest, Mercyful Fate/King Diamond, and Iron Maiden.
 Marc Brösing’s guitar work is a sonic journey through the depths of heavy metal.
 His music is fuel-driven, with dark and heavy melodies that will take you on a wild ride.
 The riffs are sharp and clean, with a galloping rhythm that will make you want to headbang.

-Brösing’s soaring harmonisation rhythms and solos are nothing short of epic, and his acoustic pickings add a touch of intimacy to his music.
+Brösing’s soaring harmonization rhythms and solos are nothing short of epic, and his acoustic pickings add a touch of intimacy to his music.
 Marc Brösing is not alone in his quest to create music that rocks.
 Alina‘s bass playing is substantial and dark, filling the music’s emptiness with a powerful presence.
 Her pickings are precise and add depth to the already rich sound.

 Steffen’s drumming is galloping and thundering, providing a solid foundation for the rest of the band to build on.
 His patterns and beats are complex and exciting, adding a unique flavour to the music.
 Together, they create a powerful, intense, and unforgettable sound.
 Lehmann’s vocals contain multifaceted vocal ranges/tones, including King Diamond’s sinner’s high-pitched scream and shrieks.